darshandesai1095/taskweaver/README.md

 ```
 ## Sequential Workflow

 This example simulates a basic sequential workflow where task execution is dependent on the completion of the previous tasks.
-By default, the process will start from the task(s) which have no dependencies, in this case taskA.
+By default, the process will start from the task(s) which have no dependencies, in this case, taskA.

 ```javascript